 If your limited company is insolvent (without the funds to pay its liabilities when they fall due), you can still work towards closing it down, but your options will be different.

 Directors of insolvent companies won’t be able to strike it off.
 Instead, they should apply for Creditors Voluntary Liquidation (CVL).
 This process involves a licensed insolvency practitioner taking control of the business and closing it in an orderly manner, allowing directors a greater degree of control over the company closure compared to undergoing a compulsory liquidation.
 All the debts will die with the limited company, leaving the directors debt free (aside from personally guaranteed assets).

-IR35 will soon be implemented in the private sector, which may affect contractors operating out of ‘personal limited companies.’
+IR35 has been implemented in the private sector, which may affect contractors operating out of ‘personal limited companies.’
 With the new regulations, you may feel it’s best to liquidate or strike off the company, closing it. and which procedure is best for you will depend on your circumstances.
 If your company is solvent with few assets, a dissolution may be the best way forward, or a Members Voluntary Liquidation if you have assets greater than £25,000.
 If the company is insolvent, you’ll need to liquidate via a Creditors Voluntary Liquidation before the creditors apply for a winding-up petition.